 | CTET Subjects | Topics Included |

-| Content(20 MCQs) | Food and its types Various origins of food items Nutrients and their components Methods of keeping food clean and safe Materials and their everyday uses Living organisms and their environment Movement of objects, people, and ideas Basic working principles of different things Electricity, circuits, and their functions Understanding magnets and their properties Natural events and their causes Resources found in nature |
+| Content(20 MCQs) | Food and its types.
+Various origins of food items.
+Nutrients and their components.
+Methods of keeping food clean and safe.
+Materials and their everyday uses.
+Living organisms and their environment.
+Movement of objects, people, and ideas.
+Basic working principles of different things: Electricity, circuits, and their functions.
+Understanding magnets and their properties.
+Natural events and their causes.
+Resources found in nature. |

-| Pedagogical issues(10 MCQs) | Essence and structure of scientific disciplines Aims and significance of teaching Natural Science Building comprehension and appreciation of scientific ideas Instructional strategies, including integrated teaching approaches Application of observation, experiments, and discovery-based methods Fostering ingenuity and innovative thinking Utilization of textbooks, learning aids, and instructional resources Evaluation covering cognitive, motor, and emotional domains Difficulties faced in the teaching and learning of science Offering remedial assistance whenever required |
+| Pedagogical issues(10 MCQs) | Essence and structure of scientific disciplines.
+Aims and significance of teaching.
+Natural Science Building comprehension and appreciation of scientific ideas.
+Instructional strategies, including integrated teaching approaches.
+Application of observation, experiments, and discovery-based methods.
+Fostering ingenuity and innovative thinking.
+Utilisation of textbooks, learning aids, and instructional resources.
+Evaluation covering cognitive, motor, and emotional domains.
+Difficulties faced in the teaching and learning of science.
+Offering remedial assistance whenever required. |

 Social Studies/ Social Sciences Topics